 The Office of Community Outreach and Engagement (COE) was created to further expand upon UMGCCC’s effort in promoting cancer health equity.

-Our goal is to make an impact along the cancer continuum in the catchment area, with a particular focus on eliminating cancer disparities.
+Our goal is to apply community outreach and engagement strategies to inform UMGCCC research and make an impact along the cancer continuum in the catchment area, with a particular focus on eliminating cancer disparities.

 Our aims are to:

 - Describe the UMGCCC catchment area using a data-driven approach and use-needs assessment data to inform and prioritize research

 - Conduct evidence-based and impactful cancer control activities serving those in the UMGCCC catchment area.

 - Apply strategies to inform research and support the application of community outreach and engagement throughout the UMGCCC programs

 Populations We Serve

 UMGCCC serves Baltimore City and the 10 surrounding counties in Central Maryland; about 5.4 million people.
 Our population has a high percentage of residents disproportionately impacted by cancer, concentrated areas of poverty and gentrification.
 About 80% of our analytic tumor registry cases come from this area.

 Lung, prostate and head/neck cancers have significantly higher mortality here than nationally.
 Community outreach and education activities serve people in our service area.